 If you are moving banks you may wish to apply for multiple products at once.
-You can apply for your current account, an overdraft and/or a credit card in one application form with our new multi-product form.
+You can apply for your current account, an instant access demand account, an overdraft and/or a credit card.

-Start your multiple product application below if you wish to apply for a current account, an overdraft and/or a credit card.
+Start your multiple product application below if you wish to apply for a current account, an instant access demand account, an overdraft and/or a credit card.